zhujingqi/jacky.run.place/README.md

 * Browser: Enjoy the internet
 * Chat: Chat for free
 * Context Menus: Some functions
+* Editor: Edit and run JavaScript in JackyOS
 * Files: View folders and files
 * Notification: Show messages and control center
 * Settings: Customize JackyOS